jeanpierobom/jeanpierobom.github.io/_posts/2018-01-14-project-b-introduction.md

 #### Deliverables

-There will be weekly updates about the progress of my work on this blog.
-Moreover, the source code will be available on Github.
+On this blog, I will post weekly updates about the progress of my work and the source code will be available on Github.

 Moreover, I will present this game to the class on March 8th.